OpenTechStrategies/cafr-parsing/README.md

 - There are dozens of TODO flags scattered throughout the code base.
 Some of are minor, some are major.
 - Continued refinement of the taxonomy structure.
+- Creation of additional templates for additional states.
 - Tools to assist in template generation.
 - Command line tools to run the miner from the command line.
 - Validation tools to identify when a template no longer matches the schema.